 The largest city by area in the continental U.S., Jacksonville faces a challenging future: while its population is rapidly growing, it also faces a suite of climate-intensified risks—including flooding, heat, wind, and wildfires—that will only grow more acute in coming years.
 At the same time, the city’s history and economy has always been defined by its relationship to water, with port-city activity and communities intermixed between the St. Johns River, its tidal estuaries, and the Intracoastal Waterway.

-The final resilience strategy, informed by Structured Decision-Making methods and evaluated for measurable impacts will serve as a guiding force and a set of clearly defined objectives and actions for the adaptation of infrastructure, policy, and city operations into the future.
+The final resilience strategy, informed by Structured Decision-Making methods and evaluated for measurable impacts, serves as a guiding force for the adaptation of infrastructure, policy, and city operations into the future.

 Learn more: